-Opting for a renewable energy technology also impacts your HVAC needs.
+Opting for a green, renewable energy technology also impacts your timber frame home’s HVAC needs.
 As an example, if you are considering installing solar panels, you may not need the large capacity heating system that you initially considered.
 The number of family members (and guests!) must also be taken into account when considering renewable energy and its impact on your HVAC system.

 If you are unsure about the HVAC needs of your Riverbend home, don’t be.
 As part of our whole-home approach, Riverbend consultants generate Manual J, S, and D calculations for your construction documents, ensuring your system will be optimized for health, comfort, and of course, energy costs.

-Photo credits: Chamber for measurement of volatile organic compounds emitted from furnishings image via scienceimage. scienceimage is a free image library specialising in science and nature images.
-It is presented by CSIRO, Australia’s major science research organisation.
+Chamber for measurement of volatile organic compounds emitted from furnishings image via scienceimage. scienceimage is a free image library specialising in science and nature images.
+Presented by CSIRO, Australia’s major science research organisation.
 All images in scienceimage are free to the public under the Creative Commons Attribution 3.0 Unported (CC BY 3.0) licence.

-[i] R-values are used in describing effectiveness of insulating material and in analysis of heat flow across assemblies (such as walls, roofs, and windows) under steady-state conditions.
+[i] R-values assist with describing effectiveness of insulating material and in analysis of heat flow across assemblies (such as walls, roofs, and windows) under steady-state conditions.
 Individual product’s stated R-values can be misunderstood as some are additive and some are not.
 The more a material is intrinsically able to conduct heat, as given by its thermal conductivity, the lower its R-value.

 [ii] Some Low-E windows use argon gas-fills; argon is an inert gas with higher resistance to heat flow than air.